 Xcaret (Mayan pronunciation: “ish ka ret”; Spanish pronunciation: “ekskareh”) is a Maya civilization archaeological site located on the Caribbean coastline of the Yucatán Peninsula, in the state of Quintana Roo in Mexico.

 The site was occupied by the pre-Columbian Maya and functioned as a port for navigation and an important Maya trading center.

 Some of the site’s original structures are contained within a modern-day tourism development, the privately owned Xcaret Eco Park.

 Its name comes from its situation next to a small inlet that in the past served as a strategic location for navigation and commerce for the Maya.

-The original name of the site was p’ole’, from the root p’ol that means “merchandise” or “deal of merchants”, which gives an idea of the economical relevance of the site.
+The original name of the site was p’ole’, from the root p’ol which means “merchandise” or “deal of merchants”, which gives an idea of the economic relevance of the site.

 Xcaret has many reserves that are open to the public.
 According to the research by the National Institute of Anthropology and History (INAH), the first buildings of the site can be dated to 200 to 600 A.D., but the majority of them are from the period from 1200 to 1550 A.D.

 The constructions of the Late Post-Classical period are situated along the coast; some of them in strategic positions for surveillance.

 The site had a wall, but unlike the one in Tulum that was open towards the ocean, the wall at Xcaret defended the site from assaults coming from the sea.
 The wall may also have served to divide the solid ground of the interior from the swampy ground closer to the coast.

 Xcaret was inhabited at the time of the first stage of the Spanish incursion of Alonso Dávila and Francisco de Montejo into the eastern coast of the Yucatán Peninsula (1527 to 1529).